Dual-Force: Enhanced Offline Diversity Maximization under Imitation Constraints: Pre-training of Functional Reward Encoding

 We pretrain the FRE model following the approach of \citet{frans24fre}.
-For both the locomotion task and the obstacle navigation task, to ensure wide diversity of general unsupervised reward functions, we generate a list of rewards as follows: \begin{enumerate} \item[30x] linear functions with random weights \item[30x] two-layered perceptron (MLP) neural networks with random weights and hidden units in $[(128,64), (128,128), (256,128), (256,256), (512,256), (512,512)]$ \item[27x] combination of simple human-engineered rewards that incentivize constant base and angular velocity in different directions, and different joint angle heights. \end{enumerate}

-It is important to note that the above FRE latent representation \textit{cannot} affect the diversity of skills learned by \Cref{alg:dual-force}, but rather serves only as a hash map that assigns a unique label to each reward so that the FRE-conditional value function and policy can better handle the training of the non-stationary rewards.
+For both the locomotion task and the obstacle navigation task, to ensure wide diversity of general unsupervised reward functions, we generate a list of rewards as follows: \begin{itemize} \item[$30\times$] linear functions with random weights \item[$30\times$] two-layer perceptron (MLP) neural networks with random weights and hidden units in $[(128,64), (128,128), (256,128), (256,256), (512,256), (512,512)]$ \item[$27\times$] combination of simple human-engineered rewards that incentivize constant linear and angular velocity in different directions, and different joint angle heights. \end{itemize} It is important to note that the above FRE latent representation does not affect the diversity objective itself; it serves as an index that assigns a stable code to each non-stationary reward, enabling FRE-conditioned value/policy learning and skill recall.